THOMASELOVE/431-labs-2024/lab2/README.md

 ## Prior to attempting Lab 2, we assume ...

-- You've attended and reviewed the materials discussed in 431 Classes 1-6,
+- You've reviewed the materials discussed in 431 Classes 1-6,
 - You've worked through Chapters 1-8 of [Dr. Love's 431 text](https://thomaselove.github.io/431-book/),
 - You've read the introduction and chapters 1-3 and 5 of David Spiegelhalter's *The Art of Statistics*,
 - You've read the introduction and chapters 1-11 of [R for Data Science](https://r4ds.hadley.nz/).